🕐 5 Minute Read

 Lack of Quality Control

-Using a service to take care of everything from the customer placing the order to receiving the foods leaves a lot of room for error that is beyond the restaurant’s control.
+Using a service to take care of everything from the customer placing the order to receiving the food leaves a lot of room for error that is beyond the restaurant’s control.
 If a customer has a bad experience due to a 3rd party service, you might be at risk for losing their business.
 Since 3rd parties work with so many businesses, they have a lot less at stake in terms of representing your brand and reputation to its fullest potential.

 What About In-House?